New Delhi. Updated on : Friday, 10 July 2026

 -

-Stand Up India: Provides loans between ₹10 lakh and ₹1 crore to at least one woman per bank branch for setting up “Greenfield” (new) enterprises.
+Stand Up India: Mandates bank branches to provide loans ranging between ₹10 lakh and ₹1 crore to at least one woman entrepreneur per branch for establishing “Greenfield” (new) manufacturing, services, or trading enterprises.

 -

-Mudra Yojana Update: The limit for collateral-free loans under the “Tarun” category has been increased, with a priority focus on women-led startups.
+Mudra Yojana Update: The borrowing limits for collateral-free loans under the advanced “Tarun” category have been scaled upward, accompanied by streamlined processing prioritizations for women-led startups.

 7. She-Mart & Digital Empowerment